 Ease of use

-The AmazonBasics 6-Sheet Micro-Cut is a good choice if you want high security, but don't shred very often, and don't need to shred CDs.
+The AmazonBasics 6-Sheet Micro-Cut is a great choice if you want high security, but don't shred very often and don't need to shred CDs.

 — Max Mutter and Steven Tata